What is Mean Kinetic Temperature in basic language?

 Temperature Dataloggers with inbuilt MKT value calculation

-We supply various types of data loggers which have inbuilt calculation of Mean Kinetic Temperature.
+We supply various types of data loggers which have an inbuilt calculation of Mean Kinetic Temperature.
 Our Temperature data loggers, as well as Temperature and Humidity Data Loggers, give the MKT value of the complete readings as part of the report.
 The MKT value is calculated from the first reading to the last reading.
 So when you receive a box of medicines, you can download the data from the temperature data logger and check individual values as well as the MKT value.
 A sample report of one such data logger is given in this image.

 How to use data loggers for calculating MKT?